Higher linear regression channel: direction - upward.

 Moving average (20; smoothed) - sideways.

-The volatility of the euro/dollar currency pair as of June 10 is 64 points and is characterized as "average."
-Thus, we expect the pair to move today between the levels of 1.2114 and 1.2242.
-A reversal of the Heiken Ashi indicator back down will signal a new round of downward movement.
+The volatility of the euro/dollar currency pair as of May 27 is 66 points and is characterized as "average."
+Thus, we expect the pair to move today between the levels of 1.2126 and 1.2258.
+A reversal of the Heiken Ashi indicator back to the top will signal a possible resumption of the upward movement.

 Nearest support levels: